PooyaTarashi/Operating-System-Concurrency-and-Deadlock-Prevention/README.md

 3. **Intersection Management**
    - Implements a deadlock-free traffic management system for a robotic car intersection which allows simultaneous movement without collisions.
+   > This solution is based on Dijkstra's algorithm to dining philosophers problem.

 4. **AI Agents Pathfinding**
    - Simulates multiple AI agents moving on a grid while avoiding collisions.